MattSegal/Algorithm-Visualiser-Website/README.md

 This is a single page app that displays an unsorted bar chart.
 The user can select and run a sorting algorithm on the chart.

 ### Current Bugs
-* ...are all features
+* unknown

 ### To Do - Improvements
-* none at the moment
+Make the display fit to smaller screen heights.

 ### To Do - New Features
 * add more interesting sorting algorithms (QuickSort, ShellSort, StoogeSort)